 Character is the personality of the name — what in the branding world is referred to as “tone of voice”.
-In examples, do you want a name that feels classical or edgy?
+In examples, do you want a product name or business name that feels classical or edgy?
 Whimsical or scientific?
 Technical or natural?
 Whatever character or personality you choose, it should match your brand.

 Construction refers to the build of the name.
 Some of the most popular are single dictionary words, camelback names, lexical blends, clipped or telescoped words, short phrases, and acronyms.
-To cite a few examples: Senhance, a surgical robot name developed by River + Wolf (built from the Latin word for senses and the English word “enhance”.
+To cite a few examples: Senhance, is a surgical robot name (developed by River + Wolf) which blends the Latin word for “senses” and the English word “enhance”.

 Acronym type names can be a real word created from a longer string of words such as MADD (Mothers Against Drunk Driving) or K.I.N.D (Kids in Need of Desks) or else be an abbreviation formed from the initial letters of other words like AOL (American Online) or KFC (Kentucky Fried Chicken).

 The 4th C — continuum — highlights the fact that brand names fall on what the United States Patent and Trademark Office (USPTO) calls a Spectrum of Distinction.
-On one end of this spectrum you’ll find generic names and on the other, fanciful ones.
+On one end of this spectrum you’ll find generic names and on the other, fanciful or abstract ones.
 Falling between these two extremes are descriptive, suggestive, and arbitrary marks.

 A generic name is synonymous with a general class of product or service.
 No one can have exclusive rights to a term that simply describes a goods or service — e.g. shoes, chairs, etc. That said, context matters.
 A crayon manufacturing company called Crayons would not be trademarkable; however, a non-profit called The Crayon Initiative led to a successful trademark registration.

 Descriptive names tell you exactly what the product is or what it does.
 Examples of descriptive names are Three Day Blinds, TripAdvisor, and VitaminWater.
 Clearly, no head scratchers here.
-Be wary, however, of overly descriptive names; they can be hard to trademark unless they accrue a secondary meaning as was the case with Holiday Inn.
+Be wary, however, of overly descriptive names—they can be hard to trademark unless they accrue a secondary meaning as was the case with Holiday Inn.

 Arbitrary names are real words that bear no obvious relationship to the underlying business or offerings.
 Apple is an excellent example of an arbitrary name as its meaning only becomes clear with some imaginative riffing.
 An apple could point to the Tree of Knowledge (Adam and Eve), education (students often give teachers apples), or science (Newton and the apple).
 Perhaps, given the streamlined look of an apple, the name is meant to call out the company’s minimalist aesthetic.

 Similarly, foreign words unknown to the average customer can fall into the fanciful category as is the case with Kijiji, the name of a Craig’s like platform in Canada means “village” in Swahili.
-The fanciful category also includes pairs of real words not commonly found together — think Youtube and Facebook.
+The abstract category also includes pairs of real words not commonly found together — think Youtube and Facebook.